chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_logs_services_nginx_read_logs.rst

    * - ``$remote_addr``
      - The IP address of the client who made this request.
    * - ``$remote_user``
-     - The http basic auth username of this request.
+     - The HTTP basic auth user name of this request.
    * - ``$time_local``
      - The local time of the request.
    * - ``$request``